pratheeksh/Deep-Image-Search-Engine/README.md

 ## Test data

 See data/test for a toy dataset of ~600 examples.
+See data/biggertest for a toy dataset of 2.5k examples.
+This larger dataset fixes the missing title in the metadata in the original toy dataset.
 Dataset consists of
 * Images
 * Metadata
 * Images as a numpy matrix
 * Image features as a numpy matrix
     - Option to store and compare multiple the results of multiple feature extractors
+* Doc shards for storing the document data
+* Index shards for storing the text indices
+* Trees for storing the image features

+### How to build the full test dataset

+1. Assumes images are stored in the image folder and their corresponding metadata is in the metadata folder
+2. Create numpy arrays from the images and store in images_numpy.
+See converting images to numpy section above.

 Note: To convert from matrix number and row index to image number: